 How has your career developed since graduating from the University of Birmingham?

-Since leaving Birmingham I undertook a fellowship at the Mayo Clinic and the University of Minnesota Medical School, USA.
-I then left the USA to return to the Kelaniya Medical School to work as a lecturer in the department of surgery.
 After completing the Sri Lankan component of higher surgical training, I rose to Associate Professor and Chair in Surgery.
 My postgraduate degree gave me the confidence to work independently in research where my main thrust has been in pelvic floor research and research into large bowel cancer.
 Also, I have supervised a number of research fellows undertaking Masters and Doctoral research.
 The research publications during my work for the MD thesis helped me a great deal in selection to the Chair of Surgery.

 What is the best thing about the job you are doing now?